-Dyslexia (as defined in DSM-5), or decoding difficulty, refers to children who have difficulty mastering the relationships between the spelling patterns of words and their pronunciations.
+Dyslexia awareness by families and teachers at school is not high in societies (Madriaga, 2007).
+According to the Turkish Dyslexia Association, 41,600 people out of 85 Million people in Turkey are diagnosed with dyslexia which is only 0.05% of the whole population (Tokar, 2018) although the number of people with dyslexia is thought to be at least 10% in every society (Roongpraiwan et al., 2002).
+The financial situation of families of children with dyslexia is mostly not very good to investigate new rehabilitation opportunities (Peterson & Pennington, 2015).
+Dyslexia (as defined in DSM-5), or decoding difficulty, refers to children who have difficulty mastering the relationships between the spelling patterns of words and their pronunciations (American Psychiatric Association, 2013).
 These children typically read aloud inaccurately and slowly and experience additional problems with spelling (Snowling et al., 2012).
 Dyslexia is characterized by marked hypoactivation within the reading network, disrupted functional connectivity, and differences in structural connectivity in certain fiber tracts (Kuhl et al., 2020).
 It's characterized by problems with accurate and fluent word recognition and poor spelling skills (Snowling et al., 2012).
 Other dyslexia-related implications include difficulties with reading comprehension and a lack of reading experience, both of which can hinder the development of vocabulary and knowledge (Lyon, Shaywitz, & B.A.
 Shaywitz, 2003).

 Reading is an acquired ability for humans (Dehaene, 2005).
 The left hemispheric lateralization should be completed by the age of 7 before the child starts school and learns how to read (Koenig et al., 1990).
 During this period, as the child can not properly read and write, his self-esteem would go down and his academic life starts to be affected by the late intervention.
-With the help of computers and machine learning, the diagnosis of dyslexia can be done earlier, and remedial interventions may be taken much beforehand.
+With the help of computers and machine learning, the diagnosis of dyslexia can be done earlier at school or at home, and remedial interventions may be taken much beforehand (Koenig et al., 1990).